kunegis/stu/README.md

 * Scalability:  Assume that projects are so large that you can't just clean and rebuild everything if there are build errors.
 Files are sacred; never make the user delete files in order to rebuild things.
-* Do one thing well: We don't include features such as file compression that can be achieved by other tools from within the shell commands.
+* Simplicity:  Do one thing well: We don't include features such as file compression   that can be achieved by other tools from within the shell commands.
 * Embrace POSIX as an underlying standard.
 Use the shell as the underlying command interpreter.
 Don't try to create a purportedly portable layer on top of it, as POSIX _already is_ a portability